-This post describes how you could hear gospel music in New York, whether in Harlem, in Brooklyn or anywhere else.
-If after reading this, it seems too daunting, you might consider an organized gospel tour.
+This post describes how you could hear gospel music in New York, whether in Harlem, in Brooklyn, or anywhere else.

 Find out service schedules ahead of time.

 Churches have services at different times, and not all services include a choir.
-Look at a church’s website or call ahead to decide when to visit.
+Look at a church’s website or call ahead to see if they have a Gospel Mass.

 Know your etiquette.

 When you go to see gospel in a churhc, you'll be stepping into houses of worship.
 The use of cell phones, cameras, and video recorders is strictly prohibited (unless you have been given special permission to take photos).

 Many church websites have visitor pages and may have important guidelines to follow.
 For example, showing up in jeans and flip-flops is inappropriate.
 Be sure to look at websites in advnace or call, if you are unsure what proper etiquette is.

 Gospel concerts are part of religious services, not simply a musical show.

 A gospel peformance at a church is part of their services.
 The forces driving the sermons and the congregations listening to them are the same forces that drive the human spirit.